OSUSecLab/CANHunter/README.md

 # Citing

-If you create a research work based on our work, please citing the associated paper:
+If you create a research work based on our work, please cite the associated paper:
 ```
 @inproceedings{CanHunter:NDSS20,
   author    = {Haohuang Wen and Qingchuan Zhao and Qi Alfred Chen and Zhiqiang Lin},